MedicinalSynthesis/medicinalsynthesis/pages/chapter1.md

 The second shell contains TWO subshells, an 's' subshell, and another called the 'p' subshell.
 The 's' subshell once again holds ONE orbital, and the 'p' subshell will hold THREE orbitals.

 Lastly, the third shell contains THREE subshells, an 's' subshell, a 'p' subshell, and now a 'd' subshell as well.
 The 's' subshell again holds ONE orbital, the 'p' subshell holds THREE orbitals, and the 'd' subshell will hold FIVE orbitals.
+Every orbital will hold 2 electrons.

 Right now, this seems as nothing more than a lot of rote memorization work and countless subdivisions to spread our electrons around in.
-This work will pay off however in the long run, and we will complete our first electron filling diagram with this information using the carbon atom as promised.
+This work will pay off however in the long run, and we will complete something called an electron filling diagram with this information using the carbon atom as promised.

 So, back to carbon.